Next Stop Cure? A Quick History of Diabetes Research

 2016: Hybrid closed-loop system

 Medtronic receives FDA approval for the first hyped closed-loop system which connects CGM and insulin pump.
-It learns what an individual’s insulin needs are and takes action to minimize both high and low glucose levels.
+It learns what an individual’s insulin needs are and takes action to minimize both high and low blood glucose levels.
 It delivers variable insulin 24 hours a day.